mneunhoe/simloglm/README.md

 ## Installation

-Currently you can install the development version of simloglm from from [GitHub](https://github.com/) with:
+Currently you can install the development version of simloglm from [GitHub](https://github.com/) with:

 ``` r